 Why Trust GearLab

-Over the last three years, we've tested almost 100 different e-bikes across multiple e-bike categories.
-For this review, we conducted an exhaustive research of the best electric bikes for commuting.
-This review highlights our 11 favorites, and we compare them side by side in our testing.
-Our rigorous e-bike testing process started with assembling each bike before weighing them ourselves for consistency.
-We rode each bike for several weeks while performing standardized tests to assess range, power, and handling.
-We also test their acceleration, hill-climbing ability, and measure their peak torque on a dynamometer.
-When our testing concluded, we rated each model on several predetermined metrics, including ride quality, range, power output, user interface, and ease of assembly.
+Over the last five years, we've tested almost 100 different e-bikes across multiple e-bike categories.
+This review focuses on our favorite electric bikes for commuting.
+These 11 models have risen to the top after extensive testing and comparison.
+Our rigorous e-bike testing process starts with assembling each bike before weighing and measuring them ourselves for consistency.
+We ride each bike, often for months, while performing standardized tests to assess range, power, and handling.
+We also test their acceleration, hill-climbing ability, and measure their peak torque and power on a dynamometer.
+When our testing concludes, we rate each model on several predetermined metrics, including ride quality, range, power output, user interface, and ease of assembly.
 The cumulative scores helped us determine our best overall and other award winners.

 Analysis and Test Results

 To differentiate between the e-bikes in this test, we use quantifiable testing to make direct performance comparisons between the different models.
-We focus on several key performance attributes: ease of assembly, power output, range, user interface, and ride quality.
-In our scoring, we emphasized these metrics differently, with important characteristics like ride quality weighted more heavily than ease of assembly.
-Our side-by-side testing revealed the performance of each model and how they compare.
-These bikes are ridden for months to glean the differences and discover their nuances.
+We focus on these key performance attributes: ease of assembly, power output, range, user interface, and ride quality.
+In our scoring, we emphasize these metrics differently, with important characteristics like ride quality weighted more heavily than ease of assembly.
+Our side-by-side testing reveals the performance of each model and how they compare.
+We spend time talking about their strengths and weaknesses and identifying where each bike excels.

 Worse Value